Talkamatic/dialogue-domain-descriptions/docs/APIs/http_frontend.md

 - `facts_being_grounded`: Information that the system is currently grounding with the user, represented as a list of [facts objects](#facts-object).
 - `selected_hypothesis`: The natural language hypothesis that the system decided to act on.
 If the system turn was requested with a [natural language input request](#natural-language-input-requests), this corresponds to one of the [hypothesis objects](#hypothesis-object) that were part of it.
 This field is `null` if a hypothesis could not be determined.
 - `selected_interpretation`: The semantic interpretation that the system decided to act on.
 If the system turn was requested with a [semantic input request](#semantic-input-requests), this corresponds to one of the [interpretation objects](#interpretation-object) that were part of it.
 This field is `null` if an interpretation could not be determined.
+- `expected_input`: An [expected input object](#expected-input-object), containing alternatives that TDM considers expected by the user the next turn.
+This field is `null` if TDM does not expect input, or if it doesn't know what input to expect.

 A `warnings` field is provided if warnings have been issued, as a list of strings, one string per warning.
 This can for instance happen when TDM is updated to a new version of this frontend API and the previous version is deprecated.
 In such cases, update your request formats to comply with the warning and avoid potential future errors: